 In our example, we're going to change a list-triggered flow to an event-triggered flow.
 Here are the steps to follow:

 - Save all the templates associated with the original flow

 - Create a new flow

-- Used the save templates to populate the emails in the flow
+- Used the saved templates to populate the emails in the new flow

 First, save all the emails as templates.
 It is helpful to name these templates something clear so you can find them easily when you make your new flow.

 Once you've saved all the emails associated with the flow, create a new one by navigating back to the Flows tab.

 When you are building out the content for your new flow, find your previously saved templates.